janantala/beyond-adaptive-web-design/README.md

 Web components allow you to use custom HTML elements in the browser.
 You can wrap up a simple element or an entire application within an HTML element.
 Web components allows you to build Web applications in a modular, reusable, and encapuslated way.

 ## Evaluation and experiments

+There has been made a serie of experiments on both adaptive input methods and components.
+All of them have been released as open source reusable modules on GitHub.

 ### Input methods